-- Looked after children in the care of a local authority or children who were previously looked after and immediately after being looked after became subject to an adoption, residence or special guardianship order - 2.
-Children living within the catchment area (pupils in this category with a brother or a sister who will be attending the school in September 2014 will be given priority) - 3.
-If places remain, priority is given to children with an older brother or sister attending the school in September 2014. - 4.
-Any remaining places are allocated to children living nearest the school as measured by a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS/ONE).
+- Looked after children in the care of a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
+See Note I below. - 2.
+Pupils who live within the catchment area of the school (pupils in this category with a sibling link (an older brother or sister) who will be attending the school in September 2015 will be given priority). - 3.
+Sibling link (an older brother or sister) to include adoptive siblings, half siblings, step siblings and long term fostered children residing at the same address and who will be attending the school in September 2015. - 4.
+Shortest distance measured as a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS) system.